 Figure 2: A patient receiving a third TRA-TACE.
 (A) The common hepatic arteriogram pictured shows that a tumor stain remains.
 (B) Superselective angiography with a microcatheter shows the tumor's feeding artery.
 (C, D) The tumor stain disappeared after embolization with epirubicin-lipiodol emulsion.

 Figure 3: Hemostasis after the intervention.
-(A) The TR-band is used for radial artery hemostasis in the department.
+(A) The tourniquet used for radial artery hemostasis in the department.
 (B) The remaining 2 mL of vasodilation solution was given through the sheath.
-(C) Before the sheath was removed, the airbag was inflated with 10 to 15 mL of air.
+(C) Before the sheath was removed, the air sac was inflated with 10 to 15 mL of air.
 (D) The pulse oximeter waveform was used to confirm the arterial waveform on the left thumb.

 Table 1: Demographic and clinical differences between cases with technical success and technical failure.
 No significant difference was found between patient characteristics, including age, sex, or height, and successful TRA TACE or failure of RA access.
 TRA intervention failure may increase the number of catheters used.